 Guido Calabresi Professor of Law

-Daniel Markovits is Guido Calabresi Professor of Law at Yale Law School.
-He works in the philosophical foundations of private law, moral and political philosophy, and behavioral economics.FULL BIOGRAPHY
+Daniel Markovits is the Guido Calabresi Professor of Law at Yale Law School and the Founding Director of the Center for the Study of Private Law.
+Markovits publishes widely and in a range of disciplines, including law, philosophy, and economics.FULL BIOGRAPHY

 Education & Curriculum Vitae